quiltdata/quilt/docs/Catalog/Preview.md

    format:
     * `./img.jpg` is resolved to `/temporary-session-id/img.jpg`
     * `script.js` is resolved to `/temporary-session-id/script.js`
-5. `allow-same-origin` iframe sandbox token enabled, the origin is the **Quilt Package File Server**, LocalStorage API is available.
+5. The `allow-same-origin` iframe sandbox token is enabled, the origin is the **Quilt Package File Server**, the LocalStorage API is available.

 ### Bucket view example with permissive rendering enabled

 1. `report.html` is a file in a bucket `example-bucket` that includes a publicly available JS library and custom embedded script.
-2. When opening `report.html` in a bucket view, it is served directly by S3 via a signed HTTPS URL, e.g.
+2. When opening `report.html` in bucket view, it is served directly by S3 via a signed HTTPS URL, e.g.
    `https://example-bucket.s3.region.amazonaws.com/report.html?versionId=...&X-Amz-...`.
 3. All relative media and scripts are rendered in the same iframe relative-path
    format:
     * `./img.jpg` is resolved to `/img.jpg`
     * `script.js` is resolved to `/script.js`
-4. `allow-same-origin` iframe sandbox token enabled, the origin is the **S3 bucket endpoint**
+4. The `allow-same-origin` iframe sandbox token enabled, the origin is the **S3 bucket endpoint**
    (e.g. `https://example-bucket.s3.region.amazonaws.com`),
    LocalStorage API is available.